Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/Outline_Hybrid.md

 ### Morning

-- 🗣️ Blockchain Structure - Joshy - Founders Required
+- 🗣️ Blockchain Structure - Joshy - Founders Required - TODO maybe split this into two lessons.
+One about the data structure, and one about tracking one on a P2P network
 - ⌨️ More BFS
 - 🗣️ Blockchain on a P2P Network - Joshy - Founders Required
 - ☕ Break